martinploom/Self_driving_car_nd_project_2/writeup_report.md

 * Why did you believe it would be relevant to the traffic sign application?

+The LeNet was the first successful convolutional network regarding image classification and it is a good simple platform to build on.
+Other wellknown networks have been built based on LeNet as well, such as AlexNet.

 * How does the final model's accuracy on the training, validation and test set provide evidence that the model is working well?

+All in all I'd say that the model is working pretty well.
+The training and validation set accuracies are good and throughout the epochs they are both rising which indicates that the model is training well and not under or over fitting the dataset.
+The test set accuracy is a bit lower, but not by much.

 ### Test a Model on New Images